Today we’ll review what mouth taping is and its effects on improving snoring and apnea treatment.

 Your oral appliance dentist or sleep medicine physican can help decide which course of theraphy is most appropriate for you and your dental/oral condition.

 These helpful resources are general in nature and for educational purposes only.
-Please consult with your dentist before using mouth tape.
+Please consult with your sleep health provider before using mouth tape.
 The resources include scientific research articles as well as articles and podcasts by clinicians with experience with mouth / lip taping.

 - Park MD, Steven: The Mouth Taping Controversy